Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

 For instance, you may love the rich and malty finish of an orthodox black tea but the bitter tannins tie your tummy into knots.

-Or you swoon over the grassy, umami mouthfeel of a shade-grown green tea but the high levels of caffeine make your head spin like a top.
+Or you swoon over the grassy, umami mouthfeel of a shade-grown green tea but the high levels of caffeine make your head spin.

-Side-effects such as these can be so potent that you may have ditched a tea type altogether.
+Side-effects such as these can be so potent that you may have altogether ditched a particular type of tea.

 Now that is a tragedy!
 You have lost the parts of a tea that you enjoy and along with it all other benefits.